Meeting with members of public, Belarusian and foreign journalists Big Conversation With the President

 The head of state noted that the Belarusian nuclear power plant will be the cheapest but at the same time reliable.
 “We already managed to optimize the costs worth hundreds of millions of dollars on individual nodes and aggregates,” he said.
 “Deputy Prime Minister Semashko is responsible for every bolt and screw,” the president assured.

-Alexander Lukashenko underlined that the nuclear power plant in Belarus is being built by Russia.
+Aleksandr Lukashenko underlined that the nuclear power plant in Belarus is being built by Russia.
 It is in her interests to build the plant in such a way as to showcase a new generation of the most secure nuclear power plants.
 Belarus is interested in the security of the nuclear power plant like no one else: security is a sensitive issue for the post-Chernobyl country.
 “When there was an incident during the installation of the reactor, we immediately decided to replace it,” reminded the head of state.

 On national idea

 The head of state said that Belarus has been attempting to formulate the national idea for quite some time.
 The effort involved different experts and public figures.
 “We have not managed to formulate it using our administrative resources.
 I have come to believe that, probably, in our development we have not yet reached the point where this idea would strike our minds and hearts.
 I have put myself at rest: if the society cannot come up with anything, then I cannot suggest anything either because this is a very responsible task.
 So we live as we do, without this idea.
-Though we would want to have one,” Alexander Lukashenko noted.
+Though we would want to have one,” Aleksandr Lukashenko noted.

 The Belarusian leader believes that a national idea cannot be invented.
 “Our life, the development of our country should take us to this idea.
 It might be that we have existed for too short a time as a sovereign, independent country.
 Even Russia cannot formulate it [the national idea] today.
 We should be very careful and accurate.
-This idea should be shared by all and unite us,” Alexander Lukashenko said.
+This idea should be shared by all and unite us,” Aleksandr Lukashenko said.

 “Maybe I do not see it.
 In this case, this is your fault.
 You have not come up with anything either.
 Anyway, we need to formulate it, because this is a small step forward, a message to all generations: this is our future.
 Time will show and put everything in the right places,” the Belarusian leader believes.